 There's no question that in the Dark Ages, Tintagel was a very important place.
-Archaeologists have found evidence of one of the biggest settlements in Britain with a village of more than 100 houses, a chapel and other structures.
-They've also found more high quality continental tableware, Mediterranean crockery and glassware than anywhere else in Britain for the period immediately after the Romans left, between AD450 and AD650.
+Archaeologists have found evidence of one of the biggest settlements in Britain with a village of more than 100 houses, a chapel, and other structures.
+They've also found more high-quality continental tableware, Mediterranean crockery and glassware than anywhere else in Britain for the period immediately after the Romans left, between AD450 and AD650.

 The site, connected to the mainland by a narrow strip of land was strongly defensible - a contemporary writer suggested three soldiers could hold off an army.
 And the views over the Bristol Channel, all the way to the south coast of Wales, meant it made easy to protect important trade.
 Even before Roman times, Cornwall's riches lay in its tin mines.
 They provided this key ingredient for making bronze all over the ancient known world.

-Tintagel was probably a royal stronghold for the rulers of Dumnonia, as the kingdom of the Britons, covering Cornwall, Devon and parts of Somerset, was known.
+Tintagel was probably a royal stronghold for the rulers of Dumnonia, as the kingdom of the Britons, covering Cornwall, Devon, and parts of Somerset was known.

 What Else to See Nearby

-- Bodmin Moor: Cornwall's highest and least populated moorland, home of the legendary (and probably non-existant) "Beast of Bodmin" and the location of Jamaica Inn, inspiration for Daphne DuMaurier's book of the same name, can be entered about 10 miles from Tintagel.
+- Bodmin Moor: Cornwall's highest and least populated moorland, home of the legendary (and probably non-existent) "Beast of Bodmin" and the location of Jamaica Inn, the inspiration for Daphne DuMaurier's book of the same name, can be entered about 10 miles from Tintagel.
 It is 280 square miles of granite moorland with Cornwall's two highest peaks, scattered with Bronze Age hut circles and Neolithic monuments.